lasy/cpass/README.md

 * Once both of these are installed, open `RStudio`.
 If you need a crash course or a refresher on `R`, we recommend these [tutorials](https://www.r-bloggers.com/2015/12/how-to-learn-r-2/) as well as getting familiar with the [tidyverse package suite](https://www.tidyverse.org).

-* Before installing the `cpass` package, make sure to install the `devtools` package by running,in your `R` console, the following two commands:
+* Before installing the `cpass` package, make sure to install the `devtools` package by running, in your `R` console, the following two commands:

 `install.packages("devtools")`

 `library(devtools)`

-* You can now and load the `cpass` package with:
+* You can now install and load the `cpass` package with:

 `devtools::install_github("lasy/cpass", dependencies = TRUE)`